-- Bio Dude Terra Sahara Substrate Kit — Bioactive-ready substrate mix for arid species.
+- Bio Dude Terra Sahara Substrate Kit — Full bioactive substrate kit for semi-arid species.
 Holds tunnels readily, but can be difficult to hydrate.

 - Exo Terra Desert Sand — Super fine sand collected from natural sources.
 Packs and drains well.
 Available in red, yellow, and brown (marketed under “River Sand”, but it’s the same thing).
 Can be purchased at most pet stores.

 - Jurassic Sands Reptile Substrate — Super fine, all-natural red dune sand.
 Packs and drains well.
 Only available online.